-MELAdoc label printer for sterilisation packages
+MELAdoc label printer for sterilisation packaging

 The MELAdoc label printer simplifies the identification and release documentation of sterile-packed instruments and textiles and enables the traceability of the batch: by specifying the sterilisation date, batch number, the name of the person who authorised the release of the instrument and the steriliser used; sterilised instruments can be easily assigned according to patient and batch number.
 Use the MELAdoc label printer in conjunction with documentation sheets (e.g. MELAdoc documentation sheets).

-Documentation of the batch
+Documentation of the Batch

 After each sterilisation, a label is printed and stuck into the sterilisation diary to document the batch.